 The diagnosis is made from the clinical symptoms and examination.
 This is confirmed by x-rays and sometimes blood tests and other imaging investigations.

-Contrary to popular opinion, OA can be prevented by joint protection techniques. it’s progression can be slowed dramatically in the same way, if the proper medications and instruction are used concurrently.
+Contrary to popular opinion, Osteoarthritis progression is slowed dramatically with proper holistic care.
 The medications used to increase comfort and decrease pain are useful in adjunct physical therapy and joint protection techniques.

 The nerve endings sense temperature and chemical changes or mechanical change/stresses.
 The signals are relayed via the spinal cord to the brain.